rotolonico/Genetic-Calculator/README.md

 String genotype1 = "AaBb";
 String genotype2 = "aabb";

+try {
-// Create a new GeneticCalculator object and feed it your two parents genotypes GeneticCalculator gc = new GeneticCalculator(genotype1, genotype2);
+    // Create a new GeneticCalculator object and feed it your two parents genotypes GeneticCalculator gc = new GeneticCalculator(genotype1,genotype2);

     // Returns a string array with all the possible alleles combinations of the first parent String[] genotype1Alleles = gc.getGenotype1Alleles();
     // genotype1Alleles = [AB, Ab, aB, ab]

     // Returns a string array with all the possible alleles combinations of the second parent String[] genotype2Alleles = gc.getGenotype2Alleles();
     // genotype2Alleles = [ab, ab, ab, ab]

     // Returns a string array with all the possible genotypes the parent's children can have String[] childrenGenotypes = gc.getChildrenGenotypes();
     // childrenGenotypes = [AaBb, AaBb, AaBb, AaBb, Aabb, Aabb, Aabb, Aabb, aaBb, aaBb, aaBb, aaBb, aabb, aabb, aabb, aabb]

     // Returns a string array with the phenotypes of all the possible genotypes the parent's children can have String[] childrenPhenotypes = gc.getChildrenPhenotypes();
     // childrenPhenotypes = [AB, AB, AB, AB, Ab, Ab, Ab, Ab, aB, aB, aB, aB, ab, ab, ab, ab]

+} catch (GeneticCalculatorException e) {
+    e.printStackTrace();
+}
+//Don't forget to catch the GeneticCalculatorException, just in case the genotype is invalid!
+The exception message will also tell you what's wrong with the genotypes!

 ```